track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 _Addresses core functionality [#3](#core)._

 Having a lot of little textures floating around is inefficient.
 This was very much the case in OpenGL, but it's still true in Metal and other SDKs.
 There's a long conversation to be had about that, but it's somewhat moot.
-TrackAsia Native uses atlases, so we need to consider them.
+Trackasia Native uses atlases, so we need to consider them.

 All of these atlases are essentially Texture Atlases.
 That is, a group of individual textures gathered together for efficiency.
 Shaders reference these with a little offset into a larger texture.
 The shaders may not even be aware of it.